styxlab/gatsby-theme-try-ghost/gatsby-theme-try-ghost/README.md

     }
     ```

-4. Update siteConfig
+3. Update siteConfig

-The most important fields to be changed are `siteUrl`, `siteTitleMeta` and `siteDescriptionMeta`.
-Update at least those to fit your configuration.
+In the configuration shown above, the most important fields to be changed are `siteUrl`, `siteTitleMeta` and `siteDescriptionMeta`.
+Update at least those to fit your needs.

-3. Replace Ghost Keys
+4. Ghost Content API Keys

-Change the `apiUrl` value to the URL of your Ghost site.
-Next, update the `contentApiKey` value to a key associated with the Ghost site.
+Change the `apiUrl` value to the URL of your Ghost CMS site.
+Next, update the `contentApiKey` value to a key associated with the Ghost CMS site.
 A key can be provided by creating an integration within Ghost Admin.
 Navigate to Integrations and click "Add new integration".
 Name the integration appropriately and click create.

 # Running